-Self-employment and freelancing continues to rise and rise in the UK, mirrored by a steep slide in the numbers of own-account workers saving into a pension.
-According to government statistics less than 20 years ago 38% of self-employed men had no pension, now the number missing out has more than doubled to 78%.
+Self-employment and freelancing continue to rise and rise in the UK, mirrored by a steep slide in the number of own-account workers saving into a pension.
+According to government statistics less than 20 years ago, 38% of self-employed men had no pension, now the number missing out has more than doubled to 78%.
 The RSA estimates a similar picture for women.

 There are several reasons for this shift.
 For a start, self-employed incomes have reduced at the same time as pension contributions have fallen sharply.
 The new self-employed have less spare cash to put away.
 One third expect to rely entirely on the state pension when they retire.

 To date, pensions for the self-employed have also not been included in the mandatory pension auto-enrolment regulations now being applied to UK employers.

 For many self-employed and freelance people, there are also far fewer incentives to invest in a pension.
 Without an employers’ top-up, the new stakeholder pensions don’t quite have the same attraction for the self-employed.
 Over a lifetime the average self-employed person misses out on an estimated £91,500 of employer contributions, according to the Prudential.
 With an eye on the long-term implications of a shifting labour market and ageing population, those incentives are being provided by the State in some countries.

 There is some good news for the self-employed state pension.
 Previously the self-employed could not access the second state pension; in 2015 a new level playing field was introduced for those who have made adequate National Insurance (NI) contributions for at least 30 years.
 But, it’s still not a lot and not likely to get any better.